rubenhussong/Camera-Controller/README.md

 - Toggle between different modes:
   - 'orbit' allows control like OrbitControls.
   - 'isotropic' allows control like TrackballControls.
   - 'grounded' allows control like on a planet.
-The orbit center is fixed, panning is actually a slow rotation around the center, and the view direction is detached from the center.
+The orbit center is fixed, panning is actually a slow rotation around the center, and the view direction is detached from the orbit center.